application()

 }

-is a function composing LLM (Large Language Model) calling application from a native TypeScript class or interface type.
+is a function composing LLM (Large Language Model) calling application schema from a native TypeScript class or interface type.
 The function returns an ILlmApplication

 instance, which is a data structure representing a collection of LLM function calling schemas.